Tim Bezbatchenko: Columbus Crew

 In only two years with the club, Bezbatchenko oversaw multiple milestones, including a new downtown stadium and training facility, along with a multi-year jersey sponsorship with Nationwide Insurance.
 He further aided the team in revamping the roster after losing multiple players due to the surrounding uncertainty regarding a move.
-Bezbatchenko is also overseeing the launch of a reserve team for the Crew that will either launch in 2021 or possibly 2022 due to the uncertainty caused by the COVID-19 pandemic in the United States.
-The club won MLS Cup 2020 under his watch.
+Bezbatchenko oversaw the launch of Columbus Crew 2, the reserve team for the Crew that debuted in 2022.
+The club has won two MLS Cups (2020 and 2023) under his watch.

+On June 6, 2024, it was announced that Bezbatchenko would be leaving the Crew.
+He would then move to Black Knight Football Club to take the position as director of the club.